Saved 7 million DKK while fireproofing cultural heritage in a single visit

 Phase 3 · 3–5 years

-• Follow up on work from Phases 1+2
+• Follow up on works completed in Phases 1 and 2

 Get Started